Trusted WordPress tutorials, when you need them most.

 1. Run Multiple Tests

 There are multiple factors that can affect your test.
-Even though most website speed test tools run over the cloud at the fastest internet speeds, each test would show you slightly different results.
+Even though most website speed test tools run over the cloud at the fastest internet speeds, each test will show you slightly different results.

 The most important difference you will notice is the time it took to download the complete webpage.
 We recommend running at least 3 tests to get a more accurate picture.